mech/Notes/Design (Product)/process.md

 **READ this first**: [Measuring emotion](http://warpspire.com/posts/emotional-understanding/)

+Rapid cycle time.

+Product to be in touch with customer.

 Things that help you to remember when you start to design:

 1. User Story Map